KomodoPlatform/developer-docs/docs/basic-docs/start-here/outline-for-new-developers.md

 ## Learn About BarterDEX and Agama

-Once you purchase our [dPoW security services and scalability solutions](../installations/creating-asset-chains.html#secure-this-asset-chain-with-delayed-proof-of-work), you are eligible to add your asset chain to our native atomic-swap powered DEX, [BarterDEX](../installations/basic-instructions.html#komodo-s-native-dex-barterdex), and our multi-coin wallet, [Agama](https://komodoplatform.com/komodo-wallets/).
+Your asset chain can easily be integrated into our native atomic-swap powered DEX, [BarterDEX](../installations/basic-instructions.html#komodo-s-native-dex-barterdex), and our multi-coin wallet, [Agama](https://komodoplatform.com/komodo-wallets/).

 You can learn more about both on [docs.komodoplatform.com](https://docs.komodoplatform.com).